SAP-samples/teched2022-IN261/exercises/ex5/README.md

 In this exercise, we will explore an already existing event mesh of two brokers: one in Europe, one on the West coast of the United States.

-## Exercise 5.1 Explore an Event Mesh of two brokers
+## Exercise 5.1 Create a Queue in your second broker

+After completing these steps you will have created a queue of the same name on your second broker.

+## Exercise 5.2 Consume and explore events in Queue Consumer

-After completing these steps you will have seen what an event mesh looks like in Advanced Event Mesh.
+After completing these steps you will have consumed events using the Queue Consumer from the second broker in the Event Mesh, meaning that the events got forwarded in your Mesh

 1. Go to your Queue Consumer